Amazon affiliate – commissions earned from qualifying links

 11. Eliminate duplicates

-It is common to have several copies of the same digital pictures.
-Some apps that make getting rid of duplicates easy are Duplicate Photos Fixer Pro, Quick Photo Finder for Windows, and Duplicate Sweeper.
+You might expect to find several copies of the same digital pictures.
+Some apps that simplify removing duplicates are Duplicate Photos Fixer Pro, Quick Photo Finder for Windows, and Duplicate Sweeper.

 12. Rename photos in a consistent manner

 Rename all pictures in your digital file once prints have been scanned and merged with your other digital images.
 You want to have the images free of duplicates before you rename them.

 Consistency is the name of the game to rename the pictures coherently.
 Here are some examples of ways to rename the collections:

 - Surname-Last Name, First Name